khreathor/qrustyquake/README.md

       - r_fogstyle 0/1/2/3, with 3 being the default and most "modern-looking"

+      - r_fogbrightness (0.5 for half brightness, 2 for double), independent of the fog color dictated by the map

 # Planned

 - Overhaul, modernization and trimming of the source code - removal of dead platforms and platform-specific code in favor of portable, properly formatted and readable code.